Ferdinand de Lesseps: Legacy

 On 26 July 1956, Egyptian President Gamal Abdel Nasser used de Lesseps' surname as the codeword to Egyptian personnel designated to seize the offices of Suez Canal Company.
 Nasser used the codeword repeatedly in a public address in Alexandria that was broadcast to the nation via radio, and minutes later announced that he had issued a presidential decree nationalising the Suez Canal Company.
 The statue of Lesseps at the entrance of the Suez Canal was removed from its pedestal, to symbolize the end of European control of the waterway.
 The statue now stands in a small garden of the Port Fuad shipyard.

 In popular culture

 Lesseps was portrayed by Tyrone Power in the 1938 film Suez, with Loretta Young, a film which provoked complaints and legal action from Lesseps' family and the Egyptian government.

 In addition, Manuel Soto played the part in a 1944 Spanish feature film, Eugenia de Montijo.
 On television, Guy Marchand played Lesseps in the 1983 French/German mini-series L'homme de Suez, and John Walters portrayed him in "The Panama Canal", an episode of the 2003 BBC docu-drama series Seven Wonders of the Industrial World.

 Lesseps appears as a great engineer in the game Civilization V.

 Lesseps is also discussed extensively in the David McCullough book The Path Between the Seas.

-Lesseps descendant Alexandre de Lesseps was married to Luann de Lesseps of The Real Housewives of New York.
+Lesseps' descendant Alexandre de Lesseps was married to LuAnn Nadeau (better known as Luann de Lesseps), a main cast member of the Bravo reality TV show The Real Housewives of New York.